Arthur, Nevada

 Arthur is an unincorporated community in Elko County, Nevada, United States.

 History

 About fifty inhabitants lived in the Pole Canyon in 1881.

-Two related stories explain the origin of the name of the town.
-The first is that the post office was named for Chester Arthur, president of United States at the time and the second explain that the town was named after the first postmaster, Arthur Gedne.
+Two stories claim to explain the origin of the name of the town.
+The first is that the post office was named for Chester Arthur, then president of the United States.
+The second says that the town was named after the first postmaster, Arthur Gedne.

-The post office at Arthur was in operation from April 1881 until May 1887 and then from September 1889 until June 1951.
+The post office at Arthur was in operation from April 1881 until May 1887, and then from September 1889 until June 1951.

 The population was 12 in 1940.

 Ranching was always the main economic activity in Arthur.
-Most of the ranches remained in the same family for generations.
+Most ranches remained in the same family for generations.
 A number of ranches continue to operate in and around Arthur.
 Many 19th-century buildings are still in use.